Why the rule of odds dramatically improves photography composition

 What if you’re photographing a family of four?
 You can’t just remove one person from the image, because they don’t fit in with the rule of odds.

-If they’re split into two groups, one of three family members and one on their own it works well.
-Although there are then two groups, which is an even number, the groups are not evenly balanced so the rule of odds is at play.
+If they’re split into two groups, one of three family members and one on their own it works well, as long as they’re still connected by gaze.
+Even though they’re in two groups, which is an even number, the groups are not evenly balanced so the rule of odds is at play.

-If they were arranged in two groups of two, the two groups would be competing.
+If they’re arranged in two groups of two, the two groups would compete as they’re even numbers.

 Rule of odds in family photography composition

-The rule of odds can be very subtle.
+The rule of odds can be very subtle like in this family portrait.
+It was a lifestyle family photoshoot, so there was a lot of activity and play and I had to stay tuned for opportunities for good composition.
 With this family, because of where they’re positioned, there’s a group of 3 (mother and children) and a single person (father).
 Therefore the rule of odds is at play, aiding the composition.
 The father remains connected to the group, however, because he and the oldest child are looking at each other.

 The rule of odds is not just for photographing people

-Of course the rule of odds applies to all photography genres, not just people photography.
-If you’re into travel photography or street photography, look for interesting buildings that lend themselves naturally to a set up for using the rule of odds.
+The rule of odds applies to all photography genres, not just portrait photography.
+With travel photography or street photography, look for interesting buildings that lend themselves naturally to a setup for using the rule of odds.

 For example, if you spot a building with three arches in a busy area, set up your camera and wait for the right combinations of people to “fill in the gaps”.
 In other words, pass under the arches.

 In other photography genres, look for odd numbers in landscapes, or architecture.
-For still life photography and food photography you can easily set up arrangements of elements using the rule of odds.
+For still life photography and food photography arrange elements using the rule of odds.

 Leave a comment